Yaslen Clemente Stuns In Skimpy Vibrant Bikini For New Bang Energy Video

 Internet sensation Yaslen Clemente uploaded a sizzling new video of herself to Instagram on Sunday, October 11, sending pulses racing around the world.

-The 23-year-old bombshell was recorded at the beach as she hung out on the shore.
+The 23-year-old bombshell was filmed at the beach as she hung out on the shore.
 Yaslen switched between a number of sultry poses that showed off her figure from different angles.

-In the beginning of the clip, the model stood in the water as she propped her booty out and tied a fishnet cover around her waist.
-She then sat on her shins in the ocean and adjusted her locks as waves crashed around her.
-She also posed by some large rocks as she tugged on her bottoms and popped one hip out.
+In the beginning of the clip, the model stood in the water as she popped her booty out and tied a fishnet wrap around her waist.
+She then sat back on her heels in the ocean and adjusted her locks as waves crashed around her.
+She also posed by some large rocks as she tugged on her bottoms and cocked one hip.

-Other parts of the clip displayed Yaslen as she strutted around and enjoyed a Bang Energy beverage.
-She exuded both happy and engaged vibes as she smiled sweetly and stared directly at the camera’s lens.
+Other parts of the clip featured Yaslen as she strutted around and enjoyed a Bang Energy beverage.
+She exuded happy and energetic vibes as she smiled sweetly and stared directly into the camera’s lens.

-Her mid-length, highlighted locks were dripping wet with water, indicating she had dipped her head into the ocean.
+Her mid-length, highlighted locks were dripping wet, indicating she had taken a dip in the ocean.
 Her nails appeared to be perfectly manicured.

 Yaslen showcased her killer curves in a minuscule and colorful bikini top that tied around her neck and back.
-The swimwear’s triangle-cut cups exposed an eyeful of cleavage and some sideboob, calling attention to her bust.
+The swimwear’s triangle-shaped cups exposed an eyeful of cleavage and some sideboob.

 She teamed the top with matching bottoms that accentuated her curvy hips, slim waist, and pert backside.
 She accessorized the beachside look with a necklace and a pair of earrings.